-- is from the same University department/program; - has been a research supervisor or graduate student of the University Member within the past six years; - is providing letters of support; - has collaborated with the University Member within the past six years or has plans to collaborate in the immediate future:

-- is an employee of a non-academic organization with which the University Member has had collaboration within the past six years. - 2) In adjudication work in committees, and for what are considered minor Conflicts of Interests (e.g. a committee member is from the same Faculty or Department but has no personal relationship or research collaboration with the University Member), what are some conditions which might enable a committee member to continue in the committee's work?
+- is from the same University department/program; - has been a research supervisor or graduate student of the University Member within the past six years; - is providing letters of support; - has collaborated with the University Member within the past six years or has plans to collaborate in the immediate future; - is an employee of a non-academic organization with which the University Member has had collaboration within the past six years. - 2) In adjudication work in committees, and for what are considered minor Conflicts of Interests (e.g. a committee member is from the same Faculty or Department but has no personal relationship or research collaboration with the University Member), what are some conditions which might enable a committee member to continue in the committee's work?
+The Person in Authority could require the committee member in the Conflict of Interest to: - disclose the Conflict of Interest to the committee; - leave the room when the application is being adjudicated; - take part in the discussion around the application, but leave the room when the application is voted upon; - or, take part in the discussion around the application, but not take part in the vote on the application. - 3) In adjudication work in committees, if a committee member is also an applicant, (s)he is clearly in a Conflict of Interest.
+Under what conditions might a committee member continue in the committee's work?